indexed-finance/circuit-breaker/CONFIG_DOC.md

   * If `mode` is set to `keyfile` the password used to unlock the keyfile
 * `private_key`
   * If `mode` is set to `privatekey` the hex encoded private key to use

+## gas_price

+This section is used to control how we determine the gas prices used when broadcasting circuit break transactions.
+The underlying gas price determination is done using go-ethereums "gasprice oracle" which is usually configured to sample gas prices over the last 20 blocks, and provide an estimate based off that sampling.

+* `minimum_gwei`
+  * If the gas price returned by go-ethereum is smaller than the gwei value specified here we override it with the `minimum_gwei` amount.
+  * This value **must** be in gwei denomination, and if it isn't incorrect gas prices will be set
+* `gwei_multiplier`
+  * Regardless of whatever gas price the oracle provides, or `minimum_gwei` is set to, we multiply its value by this number.
+This is done to ensure we can get next block-inclusion for the circuit break transaction
+  * Generally speaking this should be set to 3, as anything less will likely be insufficient during high gas price periods
+  * This value must be a whole-number